rux-lang/Web/src/docs/appendix/rcu.md

 When `header.flags & F_HAS_METADATA` is set, a 64-byte Rux Metadata block is present at `header.metadata_offset`.
 This block is specific to Rux and carries information used by the build system for incremental compilation and by tooling for diagnostics and introspection.

+The current Rux compiler emits this block on **every** unit and always sets `F_HAS_METADATA`.
+The block remains optional in the format, so readers must still honour the flag rather than assuming its presence.

 | Offset | Size | Type     | Field              | Description                                                             |
 | ------ | ---- | -------- | ------------------ | ----------------------------------------------------------------------- |
 | 0      | 4    | `u8[4]`  | `magic`            | Block magic: `4D 45 54 41` (`"META"`)                                   |